 Dialectical Behavior Therapy for Adolescents in My Work

 I provide many services for adolescents and young adults, and DBT techniques can be mixed into any of them.
+I also provide group therapy for teens that use these techniques.
 They can also be part of my specialty services, such as Sports Psychology and College Admissions.
 Dialectical behavior therapy for adolescents is powerful, effective, and enlightening and can have lasting results.

 Please contact me or schedule a consultation if you’d like to know how DBT for teens might help you or a loved one.